MRC-Epid-it24/intake24/docs/admin/surveys/question-types.md

 ### Final prompt

-Terminal prompt that is shown at the end of the survey and can offer feedback is applicable.
+Terminal prompt that is shown at the end of the recall.
+It offers home button It can offer feedback is applicable (feedback enabled and submission threshold reached).

 ### Food search prompt

 ### Meal add prompt

-Allows user to add new meal.
+Prompt to add new meals.
+Multi-select list of options predefined in the scheme meal list.

 #### Options